For information on how we are working to keep our community safe please read our COVID-19 information.

 David was appointed to the CTST Board in 2021.

-Professionally, David has over 30 years of experience working in the ICT sector.
-David is currently the Head of Technology for Hobart headquartered MyState Bank Limited, a national diversified financial services group.
+Professionally, David has worked in ICT roles across a broad range of industry sectors for his whole career.
+David is currently the Head of Technology for Hobart headquartered MyState Limited, a national diversified financial services group.
 Previously, David also held senior ICT roles with Australia’s largest cement manufacturer and distributor, based on the NW Coast of Tasmania.

-David also currently holds an Executive committee role on the peak industry body for the Information, Communication and Technology (ICT) sector in Tasmania, TasICT, where he has been a committee member for over 5 years.
+David is also currently the President of the peak industry body for the Information, Communication and Technology (ICT) sector in Tasmania, TasICT, where he has been a committee member for over 8 years.

-Having grown up on a cropping farm in NW Tasmania, David enjoys the outdoors and when not attending to his large garden or transporting his three children to their extracurricular activities, David enjoys bushwalking and boating.
+Having grown up on a cropping farm in NW Tasmania, David enjoys the outdoors and when not attending to his large garden, enjoys bushwalking, boating and generally exploring our beautiful state with his family and friends.

 Lola Cowle